cblaylock18/mini-message-board/README.md

 ## Features

 -   **Dynamic Message Listing:** Displays a list of messages with details such as the message text, author, and the time it was added.
--   **Add New Message:** Provides a form at `/new` where users can submit a new message, which is added to an in-memory messages array.
+-   **Add New Message:** Provides a form at `/new` where users can submit a new message, which is saved to a PostgreSQL database.
--   **Message Details:** Each message includes a button that links to a dedicated page with full message details.
+-   **Message Details:** Each message includes a link to a dedicated page with full message details.
 -   **Express & EJS Templating:** Uses Express for routing and EJS for rendering dynamic HTML views.
--   **In-Memory Data Storage:** Stores messages in an array (data will reset on server restart).
+-   **Persistent Data Storage:** Messages are stored in a PostgreSQL database so that data persists across server restarts.

 ---